KaiserRuben/Token_Visualisation_Backend/ReadMe.md

 ### Using the Jupyter Notebook

-We provide a Jupyter notebook (`inseq_api_visualization.ipynb`) with helper functions for interacting with the API and visualizing the results.
+We provide a Jupyter notebook (`main.ipynb`) with helper functions for interacting with the API and visualizing the results.
 See the notebook for detailed examples.

 ## Project Structure

 - `main.py`: FastAPI application and endpoints
 - `models.py`: Pydantic models for request and response data
 - `job_manager.py`: Job management and execution
-- `inseq_api_visualization.ipynb`: Jupyter notebook for visualization
+- `main.ipynb`: Jupyter notebook for visualization

 ## Attribution Methods